Seinzu/word-cloud/readme.md

 The word cloud is designed to load a JSON file describing a group of topics and visualise the topics to demonstrate the degree of interest in each topic and the sentiment of the discussion of the topics (positive, negative, neutral).

+## Pre-requisites

+In order to install and use this project you must make sure that you have node and NPM installed.
+All other dependencies will be installed as part of the later parts of this documentation.

 ## Installation and use

 To install and start the project clone this git repository and then use the following commands in the root directory of the project: